kletobias/kletobias.github.io/_projects/Chapter_5_1-5_13.md

 passwd: all authentication tokens updated successfully. root *
 ```

-title: chage command in depth
+---

-**Learning Linux - Section 5.5**
+title: 'Learning Linux - Chapter 5: Section 5'

-description: 'The /etc/login.defs File is described and the use of the variables that are defined inside this file in terms of their role during the usage of useradd command.'
+description: 'The `/etc/login.defs` file is described and the variables defined inside this file in terms of their definition and usage when running the `useradd` command.'
+date: 2022-01-01 05:05:00
 featured_image: 'mT68055%25%25--tYF_5__5jhhh5pls$0-G.jpeg'
 gallery_images: 'YtOk89__87-kbtTGW$DD-L.jpeg'
 accent_color: '#08877d'
+---

-### *chage* command in depth
+# `chage` command in depth

+**Learning Linux - Section 5.5**

+The `/etc/login.defs` file is described and the variables defined inside this file in terms of their definition and usage when running the `useradd` command.

 `chage` = 'change age'